 Students also may receive academic credit for research that is outside of their academic major.
 For example, a premed psychology major is working in a lab in the School of Medicine's department of physiology and biophysics.
 The student will want to make an appointment with the undergraduate academic representative in the undergraduate department for which they are seeking credit.
 To continue with our example: our premed psychology major may want biology undergraduate research credit for their project in physiology and biophysics.
 The student will want to make an appointment with the undergraduate academic representative in biology.
 The biology department's academic representative(s) can guide students through the biology department's process for receiving undergraduate research credit.

 Can I receive pay during the academic year for participating in research?

-If students are paid during the academic year, they are paid through their project mentors.
+Yes.
+Students who are paid during the academic year, most often are paid through their project mentors.

 Can I do research away from the CWRU campus?

 Absolutely!
 We encourage our students to take advantage of any good opportunity with which they are presented, whether it be on- or off-campus.
 During the summer our students conduct research across the United States and around the world.

 Can I receive funding for summer research at my hometown university?